wavemaker/docs/learn/how-tos/audit-history-using-crud-listeners.md

 ### Add Methods to the Java Service

-Add the following three methods into the Java service.
+Add the following three methods into the Java service that perform the below operations:

-1. In this method, get the logged-in user details from the security service,
+1. Get the logged-in user details from the security service,
 2. Get employee details from the event, and
-3. Insert employee details into the `EMPLOYEE_DETAILS_LOG` table, respectively.
+3. Insert employee details into the `EMPLOYEE_DETAILS_LOG` table.

 ```java
 @EventListener